exercism/pharo-smalltalk/docs/INSTALLATION.md

 ...
 ```

+If everything is working properly, you should see loading progress bars flicker accross the screen, and then a Browser window will appear.

-**NOTE:** When you exit Pharo, save your changes (left click on the Pharo Desktop, and choose "Save and Quit").
+**TIP:** When you come to exit Pharo, save your changes (choose the Pharo menu, and select "Save and Quit").
-You can then always start Pharo by typing:
+You can then start Pharo with Exercism already loaded, by typing:

 ```bash
 ./pharo-ui Pharo.image
 ```

-### Windows Installation
+### Windows Installation (skip for OSX/Linux)

-The default download for installing Pharo is the Pharo Launcher.
-A handy tool for managing multiple Pharo images.
-It can be
+We are still working out the best command line tool prerequisites for windows, however you can also install Pharo graphically using the [Windows Pharo Launcher](https://files.pharo.org/pharo-launcher/windows) (a handy tool for managing multiple Pharo images).
+This launcher is also [available](http://pharo.org/download) for OSX and Linux if you are GUI inclined.

-found on the [Pharo.org](http://pharo.org/) website can be downloaded directly [here](https://files.pharo.org/pharo-launcher/windows).
-Run the downloaded installer to install the Pharo Launcher.
+1. Run the downloaded .msi file to install the Pharo Launcher.

-Run the Pharo launcher.
-On the left of the window will be various templates of Pharo images that can be downloaded.
+2. Run Pharo launcher and on the left of the window is a list of various Pharo image templates that can be downloaded.
 For Exercism
-exercises Pharo 7.0 32-bit (development version) is recommended.
+exercises, Pharo 7.0 32-bit (stable) is recommended (64bit is currently in beta and has reported issues).
 It can be found under the Official Distributions heading in the Templates
 tree.
 Click to highlight an image template, then click the create image icon at the top middle (an orange cog shape), and give
 it a name.
-Once the template is downloaded it will appear on the right in the Existing Images table.
-Click to highlight your
-image in the table, then click the launch button at the top right (a green _play_ arrow).
+3. Once the template is downloaded it will appear on the right in the Existing Images table.
+Click on it, and then click the launch button at the top right (a green _play_ arrow).

-Once the Pharo image has started open a Playground by left clicking anywhere and select _Playground_ from the World menu, or use
+Once the Pharo image has started, open a Playground by choosing the _Tools_ menu, and selecting _Playground_, or use
 `ctrl + o + w`.

-Copy and paste the following code snippet into the playground:
+Finally, copy and paste the following snippet into the playground:

 ```smalltalk
 Metacello new